scubajorgen/pdok_top10nl_server/ThePdokStylingProject.md

 ![](images/example04.jpg)

-## Known issues
+## Known issues/deviations
 * We don't have roads with separate lanes on higher scales ('gescheiden rijbanen').
 Zooming in to scale 1:10.000 shows lanes seperately.
 * Culverts ('duikers') cannot be rendered, since MapBox does not allow symbol placement at the end of a line.
-Rendered as red dashed line.
+Rendered as red line.
-* Typelandgebruik 'Overig' is white with red dots
+* ```typelandgebruik``` 'Overig' is white with red dots
-* Typelandgebruik 'Spoorbaanlichaam' is grey i.s.o. white
+* ```typelandgebruik``` 'Spoorbaanlichaam' is grey i.s.o. white
+* Roads with ```status``` 'buiten gebruik' are have a dashed red casing, long dashes
+* Bunkers (```typeinrichtingselement``` 'bunker') are shown
+* Viewpoints (```typeinrichtingselement``` 'uitzichtpunt') are shown
+* Wrecks (```typeinrichtingselement``` 'zichtbaar wrak') are shown
+* ```typeinrichtingselement``` 'paalwerk' is shown as 'strekdam' but dashed, small dashes
+* Water with ```functie``` 'vloeiveld' has a dark blue outline color, like 'waterzuivering' has a red outline color
+* Some attributes like ```typegebouw``` can have more values that are concatenated in one string, like 'stationsgebouw|toren' or 'kasteel|toren'.
+Unfortunately in Mapbox you cannot filter on _parts of_ an attribute, like ```LIKE '%toren%'``` if you specifially look for 'toren'.
+Therefore if you want to filter, you have take into account _all occuring combinations_ of attribute values that incorporate the value you are looking for.
+Unfortunately, these combinations can change in subsequent versions of the PDOK TopNl map.
+This makes it hard to maintain...
+* To Do: Metro: add small gray/black blocks
+* To Do: duikers, sluizen en dammen
+* To Do: kilometer paal, aantal rijstroken, wegafsluiting
+* To Do: bomenrij, heg/haag, paal, grenspunt, houtwal
+* To Do: check grenzen, check wegnummering, berijdbare dijk, ingegraven holle weg
+* To Do: aquaduct, brug op peilers